 Respiratory Therapy or Respiratory Care is the treatment, management, control, diagnostic evaluation, and care of patients with deficiencies or abnormalities of the cardiopulmonary system, such as bronchitis, asthma, emphysema, and other forms of obstructive and restrictive diseases.
 The Respiratory Care Practitioner is a vital part of the medical team.
 They are among the first persons called to give treatment and care in emergency situations.
-Practicing under the direction of a physician, respiratory therapeutic and diagnostic procedures.
+Practicing under the direction of a physician, respiratory therapists assume primary responsibility for all respiratory therapeutic and diagnostic procedures.